Leagian/exercism-php/README.md

 The classical introductory exercise.
 Just say "Hello, World!"
 "Hello, World!" is the traditional first program for beginning programming in a new language or environment.
 The objectives are simple:

-  - Write a function that returns the string "Hello, World!"
+   1. Write a function that returns the string "Hello, World!"

 - ## [Exo 2](https://github.com/Leagian/exercism-php/blob/main/reverseString.php)

 Instructions :

-Reverse a string
+  1.Reverse a string
   - For example: input: "cool" output: "looc"